hollander03/dsge-training/training/README.md

 Repository for training material and capacity building on Modern Macroeconomic Theory and Computational Methods for Macroeconomics.

 The user guide can be found in the [`ntdsge/0.user_guide`](https://github.com/hollander03/dsge-training/tree/main/ntdsge/0.user_guide) sub-directory.
+This folder contains the user guide, the Dynare Manual, and additional resources to understand and implement DSGE models in Dynare.
+The most up-to-date user guide verison will be maintained in this [google doc](https://docs.google.com/document/d/1mAzQPIP47KYYNsGOvcBHuVgZHptjEdJH/edit).
+Please check before downloading.
+Anyone with the link can comment.

 ## Overview
 - Session blocks under [`Schedule`](#schedule) indicate Sections by bullet numbering.
 1 Session = 2 Hours.